-In the Kingdom of Saudi Arabia, your opinion matters!
+In Saudi Arabia, your opinion matters!
 We recognise the importance of interactive communication and constructive dialogue between the government and citizens, the business sector, and all other parties as an essential precondition to achieving the objectives of Vision 2030.
 Digital engagement and participation are of great importance as communication channels that allow you, the citizens, to express your ideas, opinions and suggestions on specific topics relevant to our society.
 The Government is eager to hear your voice and foster your participation.
 We count on you to provide us with innovative ideas and constructive suggestions to help us increase the quality of the legislation, policies, strategies, initiatives, and services.

-eParticipation Regulation (Controls)
+E-Participation Regulation (Controls)

-Enhancing community participation and interaction with beneficiaries is one of the most prominent targets of government agencies in the Kingdom of Saudi Arabia in accordance with the Kingdom's Vision 2030, which included in its axes supporting communication channels between government agencies on the one hand and between the citizen and the private sector on the other hand, and facilitating ways of interaction in smart ways, listening to the opinions of all citizens and knowing their views, and encouraging government agencies to meet the needs of every citizen and enhance the quality of services they provide.
+Enhancing community participation and interaction with beneficiaries is one of the most prominent targets of government agencies in Saudi Arabia in accordance with the Kingdom's Vision 2030, which included in its axes supporting communication channels between government agencies on the one hand and between the citizens and the private sector on the other hand, and facilitating ways of interaction in smart ways, listening to the opinions of all citizens and knowing their views, and encouraging government agencies to meet the needs of every citizen and enhance the quality of services they provide.
 You want everyone to interact and take initiative by sharing opinions and suggestions with us.

 The Digital Government Authority has adopted a document entitled "Electronic Participation Controls

-This document also reinforces this trend and is based on the stages of E-participation, which are designed based on best practices that identify the main elements of effective design and strategic implementation in order to achieve higher levels of interaction and participation at the level of the Kingdom.
+This document also reinforces this trend and is based on the stages of E-participation, which are designed based on best practices that identify the main elements of effective design and strategic implementation in order to achieve higher levels of interaction and participation at the level of Saudi Arabia.
 The main objective of these controls is to contribute to improving the performance of the government apparatus, and enabling social responsibility through interaction with beneficiaries, and this in turn will contribute to increasing transparency in all government sectors, enhancing communication with beneficiaries, including individuals and companies, as well as the response of government agencies to the opinions of various stakeholders.

 The "E-Participation Controls